charlie0129/smc_fan_util/README.md

 # smc_fan_util

 A small utility to control your MacBook's fans.
-(currently only applies to 15-inch MacBooks from 2016 to 2019.
-You can edit the code yourself to make it work on other Macs.)
+(currently only applies to 15-inch MacBooks from 2016 to 2019 without Vega graphics.
+Support for other models is not guaranteed.
+You can edit the fan curve in the code yourself to make it work on other Macs.)

 - Auto-fan-stop.
 - Custom or SMC-defined fan curve.